Qualifications and Study Experience

 Joseph moved back to Waldrons in 2017, to head up the Compensation Department, before being promoted to Associate Director.
 The team has seen significant growth since, with the amalgamation of a specialist Birmingham-based Personal Injury firm adding to the team’s experience.

 Joseph has dealt with a wide range of cases, ranging from surgical errors and cases involving delayed diagnosis, to cases involving brain injuries that are worth several million pounds.
-He has been involved in a number of Group Litigation cases, including litigation against the Breast Surgeon Mr Ian Paterson, and litigation in respect of the use of vaginal mesh.
-He aims to help resolve clients’ concerns, by carrying out detailed and pragmatic investigations to find out what really happened, and pursuing cases as far as necessary in order to achieve the best possible result.
+He has been involved in a number of Group Litigation cases, including litigation against the Breast Surgeon Mr Ian Paterson, the use of vaginal mesh, and more recently investigating concerns about the Walsall Orthopaedic Surgeon, Mr Shah.
+He aims to help resolve clients’ concerns by carrying out detailed and pragmatic investigations to find out what really happened, and pursuing cases as far as necessary in order to achieve the best result possible.

 Outside of work, Joseph enjoys spending time with his wife and family, eating out, and going for walks across Cannock Chase.
 He likes to relax by watching television and reading.
 He’s also learning a new language and seems to be continuously trying to stay fit, both with mixed results!